TedHusted/awake/awake.md/awake.md

 ***

-“How was the sleep-over?”
+“How was the sleep over?”
 Julie asks Taylor.

 “I may be ruined for plain vanilla,” says Taylor, chuckling out loud.